Oracle Log Backup

 Veeam Backup & Replication supports backup of Oracle database archived logs and restore of Oracle databases.

 Database archived logs are created by the Oracle system.
 The Oracle database can run in one of the following logging modes:

-- ARCHIVELOG turned on — logs are saved and can be used for recovery purposes.
+- ARCHIVELOG — logs are saved and can be used for recovery purposes.

-- ARCHIVELOG turned off — no logs are saved.
-This mode is not recommended as it does not provide for proper disaster recovery.
+- NOARCHIVELOG — no logs are saved.
+This mode is not recommended as it does not provide proper disaster recovery.

-With ARCHIVELOG turned on, the Oracle system stores database archived logs to a certain location on the VM guest OS, as specified by the database administrator.
+With ARCHIVELOG mode enabled, the Oracle system stores database archived logs to a certain location on the VM guest OS, as specified by the database administrator.
 Veeam Backup & Replication allows you to set up the following ways of log handling:

 - Instruct the backup job to collect log files from the Oracle VM and ship them to the backup repository where they are stored next to image-level backups of the Oracle VM.

 - Skip log processing — log files remain untouched on the Oracle VM and are preserved within the image-level backup.